gxxxxx131/Skeleton-animation-based-on-custom-meshrenderer/README.md

 # Skeleton-animation-based-on-custom-meshrenderer
-Make meshrenderer behave as skinnedmeshrenderer by using computeshader.
+Make meshrenderer behave as skinnedmeshrenderer with the help of computeshader.

 --------